waqasbhatti/astrobase/README.md

 You might need to install `openssl-devel` or a similar RPM/DEB package for the `python-cryptography` module that gets pulled in as a dependency for `astroquery`.

-For some extra functionality, you'll need the following modules:
+For some extra functionality:

 - for `astrobase.lcdb` to work, you'll also need psycopg2
+- for the `astrobase.astrokep.rfepd_kepler_lightcurve` function to work, you'll need scikit-learn

+## Installing with pip

 First, make sure numpy and a Fortran compiler are installed: